AKASHAorg/akasha-docs/docs/tutorials/devkit-tutorials/add-content-block.md

 };
 ```

 - Make a query call using [useGetAppsQuery](../../data-fetching-and-mutations/hooks/apollo-hooks/#usegetappsquery) to get the applications's release id.
 This which will be used in the block creation process.
-The application's name is got from the props passed into the component `props.blockInfo.appName`.
+We can access the parent application name from the props passed into the component `props.blockInfo.appName`.

 ```tsx title="src/extensions/dad-joke-block/dad-joke.tsx"
 import React from 'react';